camparham/MLB-SQL-Microlearnings/README.md

 # SQL for Beginners: MLB Microlearning Course

 A competency-based SQL learning experience using real MLB data to help you think like a data analyst — not just write queries.
+Watch how I run these queries on [YouTube](https://youtube.com/playlist?list=PLryj86eVRLnsCiwXK_PBhP6RXJ-2owsUk&si=NGDcUvbcLSRVFfg7)!

 ---